Working with Us

 Job Purpose:

-To assist and provide quality care to older people within their own accommodation, helping them to lead fulfilling and independent lives, providing support and practical assistance with personal and social care needs, in response to each individual’s assessed requirements.
+To assist and provide quality care to older people within their own accommodation to lead fulfilling and independent lives, with the provision of support and practical assistance with personal and social care needs in response to each individual’s assessed requirements.

 Key Responsibilities and Duties: